How to get from Donsol to Manila

 Step 2: Legazpi to Manila by Bus

-Bus ticket prices from Legazpi to Manila start from 1,200 PHP ($21.00).
+Bus ticket prices from Legazpi to Manila start from 1,430 PHP ($24).

 Which bus to take from Legazpi to Manila?

-All of the abovementioned companies – DLTB, Penafrancia Tours, and Bicol Isarog – are well-known operators for the Legazpi to Manila route.
+All of the abovementioned companies – DLTB, Penafrancia Tours, and Isarog Line – are well-known operators for the Legazpi to Manila route.
 So it doesn’t really matter which company you travel with.
 It will be more important to pick the right bus type.

-Our favourite places to stay in Manila
+Best places to stay in Manila

 Manila is a bustling metropolitan city that can be slightly overwhelming at first.
 Not just because of the busy streets and towering skyscrapers, but also because of the number of hotels to pick from.
 There are a lot!